LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/retractall_1.rst.txt

 Examples
 --------

-To retract all local predicate clauses or all predicate clauses in :term:`this` with a matching head:
+To retract all clauses with a matching head of a dynamic predicate in :term:`this`:
    ``retractall(Head)``
-To retract all public or protected predicate clauses with a matching head in :term:`self`:
+To retract all clauses with a matching head of a public or protected dynamic predicate in :term:`self`:
    ``::retractall(Head)``
-To retract all public predicate clauses with a matching head in an explicit object:
+To retract all clauses with a matching head of a public dynamic predicate in an explicit object:
    ``Object::retractall(Head)``

 .. seealso::